Understanding CD4 Cells and CD4 Cell Tests

 Without HIV treatment, HIV infects and destroys more and more CD4 cells.
 As the CD4 count goes down, people living with HIV becomes more likely to develop OIs and cancers.

 There are several different organizations and institutions that make recommendations about when to start HIV treatment.
-The British HIV Association and the US Department of Health and Human Services (DHHS) treatment guidelines now recommend treatment for all people living with HIV, no matter what their CD4 count.
-The World Health Organization recommends treatment for all those with CD4 counts at or below 500.
-However it is due to release new guidelines late in 2015 based on strong evidence that starting HIV treatment early -- and no matter what one’s CD4 count -- helps people living with HIV live longer, healthier lives.
+The British HIV Association, US Department of Health and Human Services (DHHS) and WHO treatment guidelines now recommend treatment for all people living with HIV, no matter what their CD4 count.

 The DHHS treatment guidelines state: